-■ Taxonomy
+Taxonomy

 Phylum Rhodophyta Red seaweeds

 Class Florideophyceae

 Order Corallinales

 Family Hapalidiaceae

-Genus Lithothamnion
+Genus Phymatolithon

-Authority (P.L.Crouan & H.M.Crouan) P.L.Crouan & H.M.Crouan, 1867
+Authority (Pallas) W.H.Adey & D.L.McKibbin, 1 .970

 Recent Synonyms -

-Biology
+Taxonomy Phylum Class Order Family Genus Authority Recent Synonyms TaxonomyPhylumRhodophytaClassFlorideophyceaeOrderCorallinalesFamilyHapalidiaceaeGenusPhymatolithonAuthority(Pallas) W.H.Adey & D.L.McKibbin, 1Recent Synonyms-

+Siology

 Typical abundance High density

-Male size range
+Male size range Not relevant

-Male size at maturity
+Male size at maturity Not relevant

 Female size range 3-10 cm

-Female size at maturity
+Female size at maturity 3-10 cm

-Growth form Algal gravel Growth rate 1-2 mm/year
+Growth form Algal gravel

+Growth rate 1-2 mm/year

 Body flexibility None (less than 10 degrees)

+Mobility Sessile

+Characteristic feeding method Autotroph

+Diet/food source Autotroph

-MobilitySessileCharacteristic feeding methodAutotrophDiet/food sourceAutotrophTypically feeds onNot relevantSociabilityNot relevant
+Typically feeds on Not relevant

+Sociability Not relevant

 Environmental position Epilithic

-Dependency No information found.
+Dependency Independent.

-Supports Independent
+Supports None

 Is the species harmful?
+No

-m Biology information
+Biology information

-Lithothamnion coralloides forms dense but relatively open beds of algal gravel.
-Beds of maerl form in coarse clean sediments of gravels and clean sands, and occur either on the open coast or in tide-swept channels of marine inlets (the latter are often stony).
-In fully marine conditions, Lithothamnion coralloides is one of the two dominant maerl species in England.
+Phymatolithon calcareum grows as maerl nodules or medallions forming dense but relatively open beds of algal gravel.
+Beds of these maerl form in coarse clean sediments of gravels and clean sands, and occur either on the open coast or in tide-swept channels of marine inlets (the latter are often stony).
+In fully marine conditions, Phymatolithon calcareum is one of two dominant maerl species in England (Tyler-Walters, 2013).

-Lithothamnion coralloides does have a crustose permanently attached form but this has only been recorded at 2 sites in the British Isles.
+Phymatolithon calcareum does have a crustose permanently attached form but this has not been recorded in the British Isles.
 It is typically found as an unattached plant.
-Maerl has been found in densities of up to 22,000 thalli per square metre.
+Coralline algal thalli that form maerl beds have been found in densities of up to 22,000 thalli per square metre.
 The proportion of live to dead nodules varies considerably.
-As far as is known, maerl continues to grow throughout its life but fragmentation limits the size of the nodules.
-Individual plants may reach up to 5 cm across.
+As far as is known maerl continues to grow throughout its life but fragmentation limits the size of the nodules.
+There are no sexes and individual plants may reach up to 5 cm across.